salesforce/lwc-rfcs/text/0115-mixed-shadow-mode.md

 they are assigned to a slot.
 This is not the case for LWC--elements that are passed down to child components are never rendered unless they are assigned to a slot.

-In the following example, `span` will not exist in the DOM in synthetic shadow, but it will exist in native shadow.
+In the following example, `span` is not assigned to a slot in `x-child`.
+In native mode, the `span` will exist in the DOM.
+In synthetic mode, the `span` will not exist in the DOM.

 ```html
 <!-- x-parent -->